MatteoMel1985/MatteoMel1985/README.md

 To support this career shift, I have completed several industry-recognised certifications, including the IBM Data Science Professional Certificate, with additional credentials listed on my profile.
 I am committed to staying at the forefront of the field through continuous learning and hands-on project work.

-My passion is producing detailed technical case studies that showcase my ability to design, implement, and explain data solutions.
-They include step-by-step guidance for others aiming to pass the same certifications, or to repeat the same procedure with cutting-edge accuracy.
-My goal is to contribute to data-driven organisations by combining technical proficiency with clear communication and practical insight.
+Rigorous technical case studies are a core part of how I demonstrate my ability to design, implement, and explain data solutions.
+They include step-by-step guidance for others aiming to pass the same certifications, or to repeat the same procedure with a high-degree of precision.
+I want to contribute to data-driven organisations by combining technical proficiency with clear communication and practical insight.

 <!--